Zain-Shazad/Data-Science-Project-1/README.md

-# Basic EDA on Titanic Dataset
+# My First Data Science Practice Project (Basic EDA on Titanic Dataset)

 This project is a beginner-friendly exploratory data analysis (EDA) on the Titanic dataset.